laamaa/TeensySynth_mk3/README.md

 ## Overview
 This is a new iteration of my Teensy Polysynth project.
 It's still in a very early phase, so there's not many things working yet.
-MIDI in channel can be defined in inc/settings.h, default is 7.

 ## Features:
 Current and planned features